tessgi/tess-point/README.md

 - TESS Year 2 (Sectors 14-26) potential pointings added.
 Assumes unshift Sector 16 pointing.

 ### NOTES
-- Pointing table is for TESS Year 1 & 2 (Sectors 1-26).
+- Pointing table is for TESS Year 1 and 2 (Sectors 1-26).

 - Pointing prediction algorithm is same as employed internally at MIT for target management.
 However, hard coded focal plane geometry is not up to date and may contain inaccurate results.